 Wasana Bandara aka Wasi-bee

-More recently my research is focused on BPM and ICT for development in particular on Business Process Management expertise and capability building and ICT enabled organizational transformations in emerging economies.
-I have published over a 70 refereed articles in leading IS and BPM outlets and has received institutional, national and international awards in recognition for her academic excellence (for both research and teaching).
+More recently my research has focused on BPM and ICT for development in particular on Business Process Management expertise and capability building and ICT enabled organisational transformations in emerging economies.
+I have published over 70 refereed articles in leading IS and BPM outlets and have received institutional, national and international awards in recognition for my academic excellence (for both research and teaching).
 For more information, see my personal web page on http://www.wasanabandara.com.

 What I love about my job:

-- The freedom and autonomy I have to work on ANY topic I like to
+- The freedom and autonomy I have to work on ANY topic I like.

-- The ability to constantly learn and apply new things- ANYthing your heart desires to learn
+- The ability to constantly learn and apply new things- ANYthing my heart desires to learn.

-- Meeting amazing people across the globe and been able to work with them beyond boundaries
+- Meeting amazing people from across the globe and being able to work with them beyond boundaries.

-- The ability to make dreams come true (my dreams, but also those of others who I teach and work with)
+- The ability to make dreams come true (my dreams, but also those of who I teach and work with).